Optimising PPC and Utilising Best Practice

 Often you will see big business increasing their budget exponentially, expecting their campaigns to scale and increase with the more budget they add to the account.

-In reality, most of the time your increased investment isn’t going to make an account perform better.
-Yes, it will help you increase your potential reach and potentially gain more conversions.
-However, another factor you need to consider is how your budget is going to affect your rankings.
-If you are limited by budget, and the keywords you are bidding on have a high cost; increasing your budget may be your only solution; unless you look to rank for other less competitive keywords.
-However, before you even think about increasing your budget and throwing more money at a campaign, you need to understand whether or not it’s scalable.
+In reality, most of the time that increased investment isn’t going to make an account perform any better.
+Yes, it will help increase potential reach and will likely generate gain more conversions but at what cost?
+A factor to consider is how that budget could affect rankings.
+If a campaign is limited by budget, and the keywords bid on have a high cost; increasing the budget may be the only solution; unless you look to rank for other less competitive keywords.
+However, before even thinking about increasing budget and throwing more money at a campaign, you need to understand whether or not it’s scalable.

-- Is the Cost/Conversion going to give your business a good ROI
+- Is the Cost/Conversion going to give acceptable ROI?

 - Would the increase in budget be better used elsewhere i.e. targeting new customers or retaining existing ones with a remarketing campaign?

-Increasing budget is only a viable option if your campaigns are already performing well and you want them to continue that trend going forward.
-Increasing the budget on a failing campaign will not save it, in fact, it might make it perform worse; as you will be simply haemorrhaging money.
+It may be stating the obvious but increasing budget is only really a viable option if your campaigns are already performing well, (with the budget given), and you want them to continue that trend going forward.
+Increasing the budget on a failing campaign will not save it, in fact, it might even reduce performance overall.
+With that in mind, it's worth thinking carefully about how to use additional budget in order to maximise productivity and adding budget to an existing campaign is not always the right answer.

 There are countless reasons why your campaigns might not be performing as expected.
 There are also countless ways in which you can optimise your campaigns to get the best possible results.
-However, the process you can go through to optimise them is fairly simple.
+However, the process you can go through to make decisions on how to optimise them is thankfully relatively simple.

-Firstly, you need to locate the reason you campaign isn’t performing the way you want.
-If you’re getting good impressions and click-throughs on your ads but poor conversion rates, this might be due to your landing page not being relevant to the ad or not matching the persons search intent.
+Firstly, you need to locate the reason your campaign isn’t performing properly.
+If the ads are generating good impressions and click-throughs but poor conversion rates, it's possible that the landing page may not be relevant enough to the ad or match the search intent correctly.
+There are a number of possibilities but drilling down to isolate the likely cause is key to rectifying the situation.

-After you have figured out why your campaign isn’t performing you need to look into fixing that problem in a logical way that will ensure you not only don’t affect other running campaigns and or affect other areas in your campaign which might be working correctly.
+After you have figured out why your campaign isn’t performing the next stage is obviously working out how to rectify the issue, without affecting other running campaigns or other areas in your campaign which might be working effectively.
+Here's how.

-1. Optimise your product feed, this will help with any shopping campaigns and allow Google to better target your ideal audience, below are some feed properties to check you have implemented correctly:
+1. Optimise your product feed, this will help with any shopping campaigns and allow Google to better target your ideal audience, below are some feed properties to check, it's important they have been implemented correctly.
+For more information about Google Shopping Feed you could read our in depth guide here:

 - Product Margin